 No declaration is necessary if the gross assets of the deceased are less than €50,000 (€3,000 other heirs), provided the inheritors have not previously benefited from a gift from the deceased, called a donation.

-These thresholds apply before the deduction of any debts outstanding against the estate, but after deducting any gifts made during their lifetime, provided they were declared to the tax authority at the time they were made.
+Accordingly, these thresholds apply before the deduction of any debts outstanding against the estate, but after deducting any gifts made during their lifetime, provided they were declared to the tax authority at the time they were made.

 Neither is it necessary to make an inheritance tax declaration if husband and wife have entered into a French marriage contract régime de communauté universelle with the clause d’attribution intégrale.

 Nevertheless, the property will need to be transferred into the sole name of the surviving spouse, something which can only be done by a notaire.

 It may also be necessary to verify with the notaire that there is nothing in your case that warrants a declaration, e.g. life insurance policy beyond exemption threshold, assets held outside of the marriage contract.

 You may also want to make a declaration in these circumstances if you seek a nil return from the tax authorities, which can be used in management of the estate.

 Moreover, if you intend to sell real estate you have inherited, the value of the property at the time of the inheritance is recorded on the tax declaration.
 This value could then be used to fix the value against which your potential liability to capital gains tax would be calculated (assuming you would be liable).